gofunky/pyraset/README.md

 ## Why another set library

 Before `pyraset`, I had been using `golang-set`.
 It works fine for simple operations on small sets.
-However, I noticed that some `Equal` functions did not work as I expected them to work.
+However, I noticed that some `Equal` calls did not work as I expected them to work.

 Take this example: